artificialsolutions/tie-api-example-slack-events-api/README.md

 ## Running the connector locally
 If you prefer to manually install this connector or run it locally, proceed as follows:
-1. Download, install and run Redis by following the instructions here: [redis.io/download](https://redis.io/download).
+1. OPTIONAL: If you need to track session ID with Redis instead of the default Map variable approach, install and run Redis by following the instructions here: [redis.io/download](https://redis.io/download).
+Also, add a dependency for Redis in the package.json file, like so: "redis": "^[versionNumber]".
 2. Download or clone the connector source code from [Github](https://github.com/artificialsolutions/tie-api-example-slack-events-api).
 3. Install dependencies by running `npm install` in the folder where you stored the source.
 4. Make sure your connector is available via https.
 When running locally you can for example use ngrok for this: [ngrok.com](https://ngrok.com).
 The connector runs on port 3000 by default.